Dear friends and colleagues,

 I am inspired by the CalSAC team, and am confident that the talent, commitment, and love that they bring to the work everyday will usher in new possibilities for the organization, while maintaining the strengths and uniqueness of our programs.
-Over the next few weeks, we will be looking at our plans together to care for the heart of our work - all of you.

 It has been a long and fulfilling journey, and now I am ready to bring my voice and advocacy for the people of the OST field in a new way.
 In my role with the Foundation for California Community Colleges, I will help address the needs of the expanded learning workforce by bridging partnerships, strategies, and initiatives that work, and advancing the workforce development goals of the Expanded Learning Division’s Strategic Plan 2.0.

-Just last week at the Site Coordinator Symposium, I heard a site lead say, “I live and breathe afterschool, I want to retire in afterschool!”
+Recently, at the Site Coordinator Symposium, I heard a site lead say, “I live and breathe afterschool, I want to retire in afterschool!”
 I felt alive in that moment, knowing that I will be helping to move that statement closer to a reality.

 I have never felt this connected, challenged, or aligned.
 I look forward to standing with you and voicing what matters, even if our voice shakes.
 Together, I believe we can ensure a more just and equitable California for young people, and for the thousands of adults that grow with them.